 The AM Bench benchmarks include blind challenge problems to the AM modeling community where AM modelers are asked to predict the AM Bench measurement results.
 These challenge problems have proven to be extremely popular, with 138 submissions to AM Bench challenge problems in 2022.
 The award winners may be found within the Awards section of this website.

-With a planned two-year cycle time, AM-Bench will hold a conference associated with the benchmark tests.
-This conference will provide a venue where modelers and experimentalists can come together to discuss what works, what doesn’t work, and how we can fix what doesn’t work.
-The first AM-Bench conference will be hosted by NIST at their Gaithersburg, MD campus, and will be held during the week of June 18, 2018.
+With a three-year cycle time, AM Bench holds a conference associated with the benchmark measurements and challenge problems.
+This conference provides a venue where modelers and experimentalists can come together to discuss what works, what doesn’t work, and how we can fix what doesn’t work.
+The first AM Bench conference, AM Bench 2018, was hosted by NIST at their Gaithersburg, MD campus during the week of June 18, 2018.
 The second conference, AM Bench 2022, was held in Bethesda, MD during the week of August 15, 2022.
-The TMS handled the conference logistics and the conference proceedings will be published in the TMS archival publication, Integrating Materials and Manufacturing Innovation (IMMI).
+The TMS handled the conference logistics for both conferences and the 2018 conference proceedings are published in the TMS archival publication, Integrating Materials and Manufacturing Innovation (IMMI).
 These proceedings include both the AM Bench measurement results and invited papers from the AM Bench modeling community.
 The 2022 conference proceedings will also be published in IMMI.